Flameborn/Kiramoji/README.md

 - If the board operates in paged mode, page navigation controls are displayed at the bottom of the page for text boards.
 - param-related bugs have been fixed, so there are no CGI warnings anymore.
 - Added a dice roller for the link field.
 The syntax is: size d NumberOfDice +/-modifier (optional) a/d (ascending/descending sorting, optional). (for example 6d5+100d will roll 5 6-sided dice, add 100 and sort the result in descending order)
+- Switched the encoding to UTF-8.
+This means that messages, templates and the config file are expected to be encoded using UTF-8.

 ## Known issues